 Writer & Editor

-She is the editor of Hopeful, Grateful, Strong, an anthology of cancer survivor stories published in June 2015.
-Her essay “Hillary Clinton, Everymother,” is featured in the book Love Her, Love Her Not: The Hillary Paradox, edited by Joanne Bamberger, an Amazon Hot New Release published in November 2015.
-In April 2016, Love Her, Love Her Not won a Next Generation Indie Book Award in the Women’s Issues category.
+Her essay “Hillary Clinton, Everymother,” appears in the anthology Love Her, Love Her Not: The Hillary Paradox (November 2015), edited by Joanne Bamberger.
+The book was designated an Amazon Hot New Release and won a Next Generation Indie Book Award in the Women’s Issues category.

-Linda is co-host/producer of Take Care, an award-winning health and wellness show on WRVO Public Media, an NPR affiliate serving Central and Northern New York.
-The weekly radio show features the country’s leading experts on medicine, health, psychology and human behavior.
-The show airs Saturdays at 6:30 am and Sunday at 6:30 pm, can be heard as a podcast through iTunes and is syndicated nationwide through PRX, the Public Radio Exchange.
+From 2013-2018 Linda was co-host/producer of Take Care, an award-winning weekly health and wellness show on WRVO Public Media, an NPR affiliate serving Central and Northern New York.
+Guests included national and international experts on medicine, health, psychology and human behavior.

-She teaches creative non-fiction writing at the Downtown Writer’s Center in Syracuse, NY where her classes run the gamut from memoir to blogging.
-She also presents workshops on writing and blogging at writing festivals and women’s conferences from the Hobart Book Village Festival of Women Writers to Women at Woodstock.
+She teaches creative non-fiction writing at the Downtown Writer’s Center in Syracuse, NY where her classes run the gamut from memoir and story structure to blogging.
+She also presents workshops at writing conferences from HippoCamp (the annual creative nonfiction conference sponsored by Hippocampus Magazine) and the Hobart Book Village Festival of Women Writers to the Chautauqua Writers’ Festival.

 Internet & New Media

 Linda has covered style & beauty, home decor, DIY, tech, internet and social media trends for MSN Living.
 From 2007-2013 she was editor/writer/content producer for Women’s Issues at About.com, owned by the New York Times Company.
-Under her guidance, About.com Women’s Issues rose to become the internet’s top ranked site under the search term “women’s issues” on Google, Bing, Yahoo, and every other major search engine.
-For About she produced over 2400 pieces of original content ranging from politics to pop culture.
-Her articles and blog posts address a variety of topical and evergreen issues that impact women’s lives.
+Under her guidance, About.com Women’s Issues rose to become the internet’s top ranked site for “women’s issues” on Google.
+For About she produced over 2400 pieces of original content ranging from politics to pop culture, examining issues that affected women’s lives.

-Her broadcast career includes producing/co-hosting the award-winning women’s issues talk show Women’s Voices, first at Syracuse NPR affiliate WAER-FM (1998-2002), then on Time Warner Cable Channel 13 (2002-2003), and finally at Syracuse PBS affiliate WCNY-TV (2004-2006).
-She was also co-host of WCNY-TV’s midday talk show Hour CNY (2004-2005) and Director of Communications for the combined PBS television/NPR radio stations serving a 19-county region in upstate New York with a market of over 1.8 million.
+She produced/co-hosted the award-winning women’s issues talk show Women’s Voices, on radio and television in the Syracuse, NY media market.
+She was also co-host of WCNY-TV’s midday talk show Hour CNY serving a 19-county region in upstate New York with a market of over 1.8 million.

 Linda is a member of the Women’s Media Center Progressive Women’s Voices program and the National Cancer Survivor’s Day Speaker’s Bureau; she’s been a keynote speaker at cancer survivor conferences from Hartford, CT to Cooperstown, NY.
 She was featured in the 2016 Rochester, NY “Listen to Your Mother” cast, a national event giving voice to motherhood with regional performances across the U.S., and her performance of “Being Japanese” is on the Listen To Your Mother YouTube channel.